MileHacker Logo

 • Schengen Visa: Citizens from countries not on the visa-free list submit an application for a Schengen visa at the Spanish embassy or consulate in their country of residence.
 This typically involves scheduling an appointment, submitting documents, and an interview.

 • Always check the Official website of the Spanish Ministry of Foreign Affairs or the Spanish embassy/consulate in your country for current and specific visa requirements, as these change.
-Or use VisaHQ for services without transfers.
+Or use VisaHQ for amenities without transfers.

 • Spain does not levy specific entry fees for tourists.
 Upon arrival at the first entry moment into the Schengen Area, you will go through immigration control.